-Since its inception, brands were quick to adopt Pinterest’s unparalleled commerce capabilities, and for good reason—the number of Pinners shopping on Pinterest rose 44% last year.
-And now consumers have a direct line to your Product Pins with the launch of the Pinterest Shop tab.
-In response to a surge in usage, as consumers adapted to new at-home lifestyles and depended more on ecommerce to meet their needs, Pinterest added a dedicated ecommerce functionality to its search tool and boards to make shopping on the visual channel easier than ever.
+Since its inception, brands were quick to adopt Pinterest’s unparalleled commerce capabilities.
+The channel, based around product discovery, has a built-in audience of motivated shoppers.
+Now consumers have a direct line to your Product Pins with the launch of the Pinterest Shop tab.
+In response to a surge in usage, as consumers adapted to new at-home lifestyles and depended more on e-commerce to meet their needs, Pinterest added a dedicated e-commerce functionality to its search tool and boards to make shopping on the visual channel easier than ever.

-So, how can brands capitalize on Pinterest’s latest feature?
-Product Pins.
-Product Pins allow brands to pull product descriptions, prices, and inventories directly from their ecommerce platform to create Pins ready for purchase—and send Pinners straight to checkout.
+Brands can capitalize on Pinterest shopping with Product Pins and catalogs.
+Product Pins allow brands to pull product descriptions, prices, and inventories directly from their e-commerce platform to create Pins ready for purchase—and send Pinners straight to checkout.

-97% of top searches on Pinterest are unbranded, making it the perfect place to increase brand awareness and put your products in front of new online consumers and deepen connections with your existing audiences.
+97% of top searches on Pinterest are unbranded, making it the perfect place to increase brand awareness, put your products in front of new online consumers, and deepen connections with your existing audiences.
 Pinterest’s new Shop tab is the extra push every brand needs to add Product Pins into the mix.

-With Dash Hudson, brands can surface meaningful insights that inform which Pins are engaging a brand’s target market and, ultimately, driving traffic and revenue.
+If you’re looking to take your Pinterest insights one step further, Dash Hudson can surface meaningful insights that inform which Pins are engaging your brand’s target market the most and, ultimately, driving traffic and revenue.
 Marketers can uncover what visuals are inspiring action from Pinners and monitor KPIs to have a pulse on their brand’s Pinterest performance.
 This insight fuels visual selection and equips brands with the tools they need to maximize ROI and capitalize on the revenue driving opportunities that Pinterest has to offer.